Lavender and Honeyquat Lotion Projecthttps://www.brambleberry.com/in-the-studio/projects/body-care/lavender-and-honeyquat-lotion-project/PS000144.html

 In a heat-safe container, combine 1 ounce of rosehip seed oil, 1 ounce of moringa seed oil, 0.3 ounces of shea butter, 1 ounce of Polawax Emulsifying Wax, and 0.3 ounces of stearic acid.
 Heat the container in the microwave on 30 second bursts until the waxes have fully melted and the mixture is about 160° F.

 Pour 11.9 ounces of distilled water into a second heat-safe container.
-Heat in the microwave to about 160° F. Add 0.1 ounce of allantoin powder to the hot water.
-Use a spoon to mix until it's completely dissolved.
+Heat in the microwave to about 160° F.

 Check the temperatures of both containers.
 Each should be about 140-150° F. Once they are at the correct temperature, pour the oils and wax into the water and begin pulsing the stick blender.
 Blend the mixture for 60-90 seconds, making sure the oil and water phases are fully emulsified.
 Be careful to burp your stick blender by tamping it on the bottom of the container to release bubbles – you don’t want bubbles trapped in your lotion.